segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/react-native/index.md

 ### Dynamic Framework for Manual Installation

 Segment **highly recommend** using Cocoapods.

-However, if you cannot use Cocoapods, you can manually install our dynamic framework which allows you to send data to Segment, and have Segment send it on to enabled cloud-mode destinations.
 Segment does not support sending data to bundled, device-mode integrations unless you are using Cocoapods.

+If you absolutely cannot use Cocoapods, you can manually install our dynamic framework which allows you to send data to Segment, and have Segment send it on to enabled cloud-mode destinations.

 To install Analytics-React-native manually: